 To match the requirement we have to slightly change the code in the main loop.
 For a generic STM32 Nucleo-64 it would be

-This code works as expected only if LED is connected as active high or, in other words, if the LED is turned on when the signal which drives it is set to High.
+This code works as expected only if LED is connected as active high or, in other words, the LED stands lighted during the high phase of the signal.

 What follows is the timing diagram of the main loop for this example.